 Fenbert, who has lived in hipster Brooklyn and is familiar people deep into the co-op, locavore movement, chose the setting because “I know people who live in intentional communities; it’s a very interesting setting, and one that determines language, and the pressures on people.”
 Although Fenbert has a gift for the one-liner (“Are you a micro-brew in Coors clothing?”), she feels strongly that “humor lands better when there’s real feeling and real pain and real questions.
 I wasn’t interested in writing a blanket parody,” she says.
 “That wouldn’t reflect how I feel about the world.”
 She believes she inherited her comic aptitude from her father, a former Detroit radio host.

-Annual entry in the Kennedy Center festival is part of the curriculum of the three-year MFA in playwriting, a collaboration between the College of Arts & Sciences and the College of Fine Arts that launched last year.
-It is an innovative program that expands on study of theater history, criticism, and drama and enables graduate writers to have their plays workshopped and produced in close collaboration with directors, actors, and designers.
+Annual entry in the Kennedy Center festival is part of the curriculum of the three-year MFA in playwriting, a Graduate School of Arts & Sciences program that launched last year and that works in close collaboration with the CFA School of Theater.
+The innovative program expands on the study of theater history, criticism, and drama and enables graduate writers to have their plays workshopped and produced in close collaboration with directors, actors, and designers.

 “The Kennedy Center American College Theater Festival is the foremost competition for emerging writers and playwriting programs across the nation,” says Kate Snodgrass (GRS’90), artistic director of the Boston Playwrights’ Theatre and of the Elliot Norton Award–winning Boston Theater Marathon and a CAS professor of playwriting.
 “Hundreds of playwrights vie for recognition, and winning can mean national acknowledgment, publication, representation, and monetary rewards.”